 Marianna CHRISTOFIDES is an artist originally from Cyprus who lives in Berlin.
 In her film essays and filmic installations, she focuses on the juxtaposition of geological with socio-historical narratives, and the (mis)use of the notion of nature as a justifying argument towards contingent cultural facts.
 Since 2009, Christofides has exhibited extensively internationally and presented her films at numerous film festivals in Europe.
 Recent solo exhibitions include Parkfield Studies at the Temporary Gallery, Cologne (2017), Shelter Cove at Annaelle Gallery, Stockholm (2016), and Perennial Limbo at waterside contemporary, London.
 Most recent group shows have been Viaggio in Sicilia, Salinas Archaeological Museum, Palermo (2017), Dejima.
 Concepts of In- and Exclusion, GAK Gesellschaft für Aktuelle Kunst, Bremen (2017), Terra Mediterranea: In Action, Nicosia Municipal Arts Centre, Nicosia (2017), and Uncertain States.
 Artistic strategies in States of Emergency / Uncertain States.
 Künstlerisches Handeln in Ausnahmezuständen, Akademie der Künste Berlin (2016).
 In 2011, Christofides co-represented Cyprus at the 54th Biennale in Venice (together with Elizabeth Hoak-Doering).

 belit sağ is a videomaker and visual artist living in Amsterdam.
-She studied mathematics in Ankara and audio-visual arts in Amsterdam.
-Her video background is rooted in video-activist groups in Ankara and Istanbul, where she co-initiated projects like karahaber.org (2000-2007) and bak.ma (a growing online audiovisual archive of social movements in Turkey).
+She studied mathematics in Ankara and audiovisual arts in Amsterdam.
+Her video background is rooted in video-activist groups in Ankara and Istanbul, where she co-initiated projects such as karahaber.org (2000-2007) and bak.ma (a growing online audiovisual archive of social movements in Turkey).
 Her recent video work focuses on ‘the violence of representation’ and ‘representation of violence’.
-She completed residencies in Rijksakademie van Beeldende Kunsten, Amsterdam in 2014-2015; and International Studio and Curatorial Program, New York in 2016.
-She has presented her work at museums, galleries, and film festivals worldwide, including MOCA, Taipei; Tütün Deposu, Istanbul; Tabakalera Film Seminar, San Sebastian; Toronto/Rotterdam/San Francisco/New York International Film Fest./International Documentary Film Fest.
-Amsterdam (IDFA); EYE Filmmuseum, Amsterdam; documenta14, Kassel; Marabouparken, Stockholm.
+She attended residencies at the Rijksakademie van Beeldende Kunsten, Amsterdam in 2014-2015, and the International Studio and Curatorial Program, New York, in 2016.
+She has presented her work at museums, galleries, and film festivals worldwide, including MOCA, Taipei; Tütün Deposu, Istanbul; Tabakalera Film Seminar, San Sebastian; Toronto/Rotterdam/San Francisco/New York International Film Fest/International Documentary Film Fest.
+Amsterdam (IDFA); EYE Filmmuseum, Amsterdam; Documenta14, Kassel; Marabouparken, Stockholm.

 Julie SAS is a French artist based in Paris.
 In her practice she combines installations, writing, performance and collaborative projects, in which she organizes spaces and situations around plays on meanings, norms and identities that demonstrate a tension with certain linguistic or social data.
 Sas’ recent live installations present bodies involved in codified situations, particularly those linked to the production of public discourse, forms of self-representation, and quotation exercises.
 Those have led her to start developing long-time research and experimentation on the practice of anonymity and forms of invisibility in art, literature and musical fields.